cocktails-for-programmers/Cocktails-for-programmers-v2.0/README.EN.md

 ### SHELL aka Terminal

-**I:** Programmers spend a lot of time in terminal.
-Could we invent something on the marine theme or something related to shells?
+**I:** Programmers spend lots of time in a terminal.
+Could we invent a marine themed drink or a drink related to seashells?

-**E:** We will do a marine cocktail for people who need some rest.
+**E:** We will make a marine themed cocktail for people who need rest.
-Shot inside the glass opens like a shell when you drink it.
-Are you ready to a sea journey?
+A shot inside a glass opens like a shell when you drink it.
+Are you ready for a sea voyage?

 Ingredients:

 ```
-- Blue curacao liqueur  20 ml
+- 20 mL Blue Curacao Liqueur
-- Pinapple juice 50 ml
+- 50 mL Pineapple Juice
-- Lemon fresh 10 ml
+- 10 mL Fresh Lemon Juice
-- Sugar syrup 10 ml
+- 10 mL Sugar Syrup
-- liqueur Jagermeister 40 ml
+- 10 mL Jägermeister Liqueur
 ```

 TODO:

 ```
-- Turn over Jagermeister shot into a glass
+- Turn over a Jägermeister shot into a glass
-- Shake juice, lemon fresh, syrup separately
+- Shake Pineapple Juice, Fresh Lemon Juice and Syrup separately
-- Strain into a glass with the shot
+- Strain into the glass with the shot
-- Add liqueur on the top
+- Add Blue Curacao Liqueur on top
 ```

 ![SHELL](https://raw.githubusercontent.com/the-teacher/Cocktails-for-programmers-v2.0/master/images/shell_1.jpg "SHELL")

 ### A/B Test

 **I:** Programmers use A/B tests to compare something.
-This cocktail should be based on the contrast.
+This cocktail should be based on contrast.

 **E:** No problem.

-Cocktail's contrast: sour, sweet, fresh, spicy, salty
+Cocktail contrasts: sour, sweet, fresh, spicy, salty

 Ingredients:

 ```
-- Fresh cucumber 10 gr
+- 10 gr Fresh Cucumber
-- Drambuie honey liqueur 30 ml
+- 30 mL Drambuie Honey Liqueur
-- Lemon fresh 10 ml
+- 10 mL Fresh Lemon Juice
 - Salt
-- Oyster sauce 3 drops
+- 3 drops Oyster Sauce
-- Tomato juice 100 ml
+- 100 mL Tomato Juice
-- Tabasco sauce 1 drop
+- 1 drop Tabasco Sauce
 ```

 TODO:

 ```
-- Put some cucumber slices into a glass
+- Put cucumber slices into a glass
-- Put liqueur
+- Pour Drambuie Honey Liqueur
 - Fill the glass with ice cubes
 - Add the rest of ingredients
-- Mix well
+- Mix thoroughly
 ```

 ![A/B test](https://raw.githubusercontent.com/the-teacher/Cocktails-for-programmers-v2.0/master/images/ab_1.jpg "A/B test")

 ### Rocket Science

-**I:** Programmers do and move "Rocket Science" ahead everyday, but simple things hide behind complex things often.
+**I:** Programmers do and move "Rocket Science" ahead every day, but simple things often hide behind complex things.

-**E:** Let's make very simple shot but with fire.
-Such few shots and you fly into the space.
+**E:** Let's make a very simple shot but with fire.
+Several shots and you fly into space.

 Ingredients:

 ```
-- Sweet syrup (grenadin, cherry, strawberry etc.) 30 ml
+- 30 mL Sweet Syrup (Grenadin, Cherry, Strawberry etc.)
-- White vermouth 30 ml
+- 30 mL White Vermouth
-- Vodka or tequila 30 ml
+- 30 mL Vodka or Tequila
-- Absinthe 10 ml
+- 10 mL Absinthe
 ```

 TODO:

 ```
-- Put all the ingredients in layers
+- Pour all the ingredients layer-by-layer
-- Burn absinthe
+- Burn Absinthe
-- Put straw into shot quickly and drink as B-52
+- Quickly put a straw into a shot and drink it like a B-52 shot
 ```

 Cool guys in movies chew a gum.
 Don't forget take one in the space.